 For instance, you can connect Mixpanel with Google Cloud Platform, Amazon Web Services (AWS), and Microsoft Azure.
 And if you want to send push notifications, then you can integrate Mixpanel with One Signal.

 That said, adding Mixpanel to your WordPress site can be tricky.
 The tool doesn’t offer any official plugin for WordPress, and you’ll have to use third-party plugins to connect it with your site.

 Google Analytics vs. Mixpanel: Which Analytics Tool Should You Select?

 Now that we’ve gone through all 3 analytics tools, you might be wondering which one to choose?
 The choice depends on your business needs.

-If you want to track website performance and see how people interact with your content, which pages they view, where they click, and where they come from, then you should use Google Analytics.
+If you want to track website performance and see how people interact with your content, which pages they view, where they click, and where they come from, then Google Analytics is a good choice.

 And if you combine it with MonsterInsights, then you can enhance your Google Analytics experience.
 Not only does the plugin makes it simple to use Analytics, but it also helps you get detailed insights by setting up advanced tracking.

 But if you’re looking for analytics that can be super personalized and focus on user journeys, Mixpanel might be the right choice for you.